mjoslin-ai/HR_Analytics/README.md

 ## Problem Statement

-The dashboard helps in understanding employee
+The dashboard helps to understanding employee preference between work from home and work from office over time, as well as exployee wellness.
+It helps an employer in further diagnosing the reason why employees take frequent work from home days on specific days of the week.

 ### Steps followed